Get bullied

 Pick your bully

 Coach has a clipboard.
-Valc has a protocol.
+Ashley believes in you.
+Chad has a protocol.
 Unc has 47 years on you.
-Chad just hit 315 for 5.
-Ashley believes in you.
-Stacy doesn't ask.
 Pick one.

 Set your days